Get Your Pictures Ready for Our Annual Photo Contest

-There will be a display of all submitted entries and a reward ceremony on Wednesday, June 26, at 6 pm in the ballroom of the Hunting Hill Mansion.
+There will be a display of all submitted entries and an award ceremony on Wednesday, June 25, at 6 pm in the ballroom of the Hunting Hill Mansion.
 Cash prizes will be given for first, second, and third place, and for honorable mention.
 If there are youth entries (under age 18), prizes will be given for that category.

-The deadline for submitting up to 3 photos is Thursday, June 20, to allow time for judging.
-Bring your photos to the park office, which is inside the Hunting Hill Mansion.
+The deadline for submitting up to 3 photos is Wednesday, June 18, to allow time for judging.
+Please bring your photos to the park office, which is inside the Hunting Hill Mansion.
 The hours of the office are Monday through Friday, 8 am to 4 pm.
 When the time gets closer to the deadline, we usually set up a box outside the building for off-hour submissions.

 I walked the MUT on the afternoon of March 18 [2021].
 Had the whole loop to myself - just one other walker on the 4.5 mile loop.